How to Pass the NWEA 8th Grade MAP Test in 2023

 Encourage the student to interpret graphs from a topic that interests them—providing a statistic on a topic that the student enjoys will be a great way to learn how to read and interpret graphical representations.

 Encourage the student to read books for fun.
-There are hundreds of thousands of books that a student in the 8th grade will find interesting.
 Recreational reading will provide the student with an improved vocabulary and better reading comprehension.

 Encourage the student to play word-related games and puzzles like Scrabble and word searches.